 The table below lists the selling securityholders and other information regarding the beneficial ownership of the shares of Common Stock held by each of the selling securityholders.
 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-We deem shares of Common Stock that may be acquired by an individual or group within 60 days of July 13, 2020, pursuant to the exercise of warrants to be outstanding for the purpose of computing the percentage ownership of such individual or group, but not for the purpose of computing the percentage ownership of any other person shown in the table.
+We deem shares of Common Stock that may be acquired by an individual or group within 60 days of July 24, 2020, pursuant to the exercise of warrants to be outstanding for the purpose of computing the percentage ownership of such individual or group, but not for the purpose of computing the percentage ownership of such individual or group, but not for the purpose of computing the table.

-The second column in the table below lists the number of shares of Common Stock beneficially owned by the selling securityholders, based on their respective ownership of shares of Common Stock, as of July 13, 2020, assuming conversion of the B3D Note and exercise of the Warrants held by each such selling securityholder on that date.
+The second column in the table below lists the number of shares of Common Stock beneficially owned by the selling securityholders, based on their respective ownership of shares of Common Stock, as of July 24, 2020, assuming conversion of the B3D Note and exercise of the Warrants held by each such selling securityholder on that date.

-The percentage of shares beneficially owned after to the offering is based on 56,483,913 shares of our Common Stock outstanding as of July 13, 2020 and assumes the sale of the maximum number of shares of Common Stock to be sold pursuant to this prospectus.
+The percentage of shares beneficially owned after to the offering is based on 56,725,580 shares of our Common Stock outstanding as of July 24, 2020 and assumes the sale of the maximum number of shares of Common Stock to be sold pursuant to this prospectus.
 The number of shares in the column "Shares of Common Stock to be Sold Pursuant to this Prospectus" represents all of the shares that the selling securityholder may offer under this prospectus and does not take into account any limitations on the conversion of the B3D Note and exercise of the Warrants set forth therein.